 The economics theme area is focused on estimating consequences and costs of terrorism and natural hazards, as well as evaluating investment decisions in mitigation and resilience to reduce these risks.
 These issues occur both at the level of an individual organization’s operational decisions and economy-wide through sectoral interdependencies.

+CREATE uses economics to develop techniques and metrics used for their analyses.
 Terrorist acts can have extensive negative consequences, beginning with death and injury, property damage, and ordinary direct business interruption.
-However, negative impacts can be magnified greatly by a combination of ordinary multiplier effects, cascading infrastructure system failures, and behavioral responses stemming from fear.
-At the same time, extensive resilience exists at all levels--individual households and businesses, markets, supply chains, and the economies of regions and the nation as a whole.
-CREATE researchers are making further conceptual and empirical advances in developing a comprehensive consequence analysis framework.
-CREATE embeds this analysis in the broader risk-based framework, including the impact of behavioral economics, and further integrate its efforts by providing the estimates of benefits and costs related to risk management applications.
+However, negative impacts can be magnified greatly by a combination of ordinary multiplier or general equilibrium effects, cascading infrastructure system failures, and behavioral responses stemming from fear.
+At the same time, extensive resilience exists or can be enhanced at all levels--individual households and businesses, markets, supply chains, and the economies of regions and the nation as a whole.
+CREATE researchers empirically estimate consequences and risk reduction implementation costs at an appropriate level, often categorized as microeconomic or macroeconomic.
+At the microeconomic level, methods common to partial equilibrium benefit-cost analysis are frequently refined and used.
+At the macroeconomic level, computable general equilibrium and input-output models are typically refined and used.